 The story’s guest cast includes Deirdre Mullins as the Spae Wife.
 In actual fact, the Spae Wife is a woman called Roisin who is being controlled by an alien entity.
 The creature thrives upon emotions.

-The story also features Niamh McGrady as Shannon and Peter Heenan as Armstrong, two lovers who come to join the carnival circus.
+The story also features Niamh McGrady as Shannon and Peter Heenan as Armstrong, two lovers who come to join the circus carnival.
 And there’s Michael Yare as Lorcan, one of the clowns at this circus.

 ‘Feast of Fear’ is quite a disturbing story to listen to.
 I enjoyed Sarah Sutton’s performance in this adventure.
 It’s always fun to hear Nyssa not herself and I’m happy she didn’t become evil in the end.

 I enjoyed the ‘Interstitial’/’Feast of Fear’ CD very much.
-Whilst ‘Interstitial’ wasn’t great for me, I still enjoyed the character moments from the four TARDIS leads especially with Marc’s first TARDIS adventure.
-‘Feast of Fear’ is the best tale of the set and features an amazing Sarah Sutton performance!
+Whilst ‘Interstitial’ wasn’t great for me, I still enjoyed the character moments from the four TARDIS regulars, especially with Marc’s first TARDIS adventure.
+‘Feast of Fear’ is the best story out of the set as it features an amazing Sarah Sutton performance!

 If you subscribe to Big Finish for ‘Interstitial’/’Feast of Fear’ via a 6 or 12 CD/download subscription, you’ll get the following extras.
 There are PDF scripts and extended extras for ‘Interstitial’ and ‘Feast of Fear’.